omz13/kirby3-xmlsitemap/README.md

 ## Coffee, Beer, etc.

 A humungous amount of work went into creating this plugin.
 Who knew that traversing through all the pages in a kirby 3 site and spitting out the right xml elements could be so much fun.
 If you run a multi-language site you should be jumping up and down with joy because it gets the sitemaps right.
+For kicks, and to stop your processor getting hammered because generating process is a bit intense, the result is cached, and writing that cache code involved a lot of coffee.
+I also get a dopamine hit if you start this repo.
+So go star it.
+Pretty please!

 This plugin is free but if you use it in a commercial project to show your support you are welcome (greatly encouraged) to:
 - [make a donation 🍻](https://www.paypal.me/omz13/10) or